 rule R1: Given a URI u,

-if either of the follow-your-nose mechanisms described
+if either of the follow-your-nose mechanisms described above yields a

 representation r, then, unless otherwise indicated, the conjunction of